basir/lioniq-website/README.md

 ## 💡 Use Cases

-Launch UI was made for products that need a great-looking, conversion-optimized landing page that speaks to proffessional quality-oriented audiences.
+Lioniq was made for products that need a great-looking, conversion-optimized landing page that speaks to proffessional quality-oriented audiences.

 Perfect for building landing pages for: